Takashiidobe/notes/src/books/system-design-interview-an-insiders-guide/chapter-1-scale-from-zero-to-millions-of-users.md

 - Celebrity problem: Some keys are more popular than others, which requires special shards for these users.
-- Joins no longer work: you require de-normalization to query for data you might\'ve done so prior.
+- Joins no longer work: you require de-normalization to query for data you might've done so prior.

 Databases can also be sharded by table, but if a particular shard goes down, you will lose data to that table.